16 Traveller reviews from Holiday Watchdog

 "Nuramar was lovely set of one bedroom or 2 bedroom/2floor mini villas/apartments.
 Nice and quite, lovely pool, 3-5min walk to harbour where all the restaurants and kids entertainment is.
 10min walk to beach which was no prob for us as we had a hire car (definately recomend a hire car for such a beautiful small island). our apartment was very clean and very quiet with air con.
 Would recomend going into cuitadella.
 If you do there is a little restaurant at the very end of the harbour next to the car park with green seats full of spanish people who after 9pm were queing to eat - well worth it, best meal we had 90euros for a meal for 2 adults and 1 child but worth every penny!
 No menu they come and tell you what fish they caught that day.
 Would definately return to the Nuramar.
 Check out "Marhotels" paradise club (stone throw from beach) though it looked fantastic and was about 1000 euro a week but was 5 star no doubt a lot dearer if booked through travel agents."

-- Travel date: Sun 5th of July 2009
+- Travel date: 5th July 2009

 - Travel date: 13th June 2009

 Great value for money and fab weather

+"Returned from a week a Nuramar booked with Thomas Cook for less than Â£300 for the two of us.
+We'd booked a one-bed apartment but got a two bed "mini-villa" instead.
+To be honest, we weren't expecting much, but were well impressed!
+Double room with sunny balcony, plus bath/shower room and twin bedroom upstairs, large living/dining/kitchen area downstairs, plus shower room, sunny terrace and drying area.
+Plenty of pots and pans, crockery etc, kettle, toaster, microwave, coffee maker, tho' the two ring hob had seen better days!
+Rooms were cleaned every day, towels regularly changed, and linen changed twice in the week.
+To be honest, I've paid much more for s/c accommodation and got much less!
+About 3 mins walk from bus-stop to Ciudadella, and near the northern, quieter end of the resort.
+There are supermarkets, restaurants etc, within about a 5-10 minute walk, and the marina and beach 10-15 mins walk in the opposite direction.
+Resort and apartments were extremely quiet when we were there, but that is what we like.
 The weather which was my main worry , was wonderful, hot and sunny every day, with cloudless skies.
 It was chilly in the evening, but we expected that at this time of year.
 Prices varied from shop to shop, but were probably on a par, with some things much cheaper and others more expensive in each one.
 Prices are fairly high in the shops for self catering, but I haven't been on holiday in the Eurozone for about 4 years, so expected to see a big difference.
 Eating out varies, found good value at La Orca and El Pato.
 All in all, to be honest I found Cala'n Bosch a bit too "caters for British" for me, but we all have different expectations on holiday.
 However, for a good value "fly and flop" break in the sun, this really did exceed all our expectations."

-- Travel date: Fri 29th of May 2009
+- Travel date: 29th May 2009

 Bargain for Â£123...well worth it